slowli/julia-set/packages/julia-set/README.md

 ## API

-An image can be created using the default export of the package:
+An image can be rendered using the default export of the package:

 ```typescript
 declare class JuliaSet {